SardorMS/bank-first/README.md

 # Bank-first
-Function that returns the maximum payment, in Go (Golang)
+Function that returns the maximum payment in Go (Golang)

 # Installation